 5. Work with clients who have a large, engaged audience.

-Easier said than done, but awhile back a blogger with a large, devoted audience contacted me to design her blog.
+Easier said than done, but awhile back, a blogger with a large, devoted audience contacted me to design her blog.
 I had no idea how she found me since my business was still fairly small at the time.
-After working together, I’ve gotten over 50 leads and probably more than 20 clients simply from having my link in the bottom of her site.
+After working together, I’ve gotten over 50 leads and probably more than 20 clients simply from having my link at the bottom of her site.
 It also led me to work with other big clients who found me through her site, which continued to grow my business, and was the single biggest turning point for me.

 Instead of waiting for a big-name client, why not approach one yourself?
 To seal the deal, you could offer your services at a steep discount or even for free.
 Many people with large followings may be eager to receive free or discounted services in exchange for social media promotion or your link on their blog.
 It doesn’t hurt to try and can have a huge impact on your business if you approach the right person.
 Just make sure that if you take this route, you’re getting enough out of the collaboration.